California to Provide CPR Training for Most Students!

 These guidelines are based on the most current and comprehensive review of resuscitation science, systems,

 protocols, and education.

-Sudden cardiac arrest (SCA), is one of the leading cause of death in the United States, striking more than 383,000 victims each year, and hundreds of thousands worldwide.
 More people die from SCA than from breast cancer, prostrate cancer, house fires, guns, traffic accidents and aids combined!

 Sudden cardiac arrest can happen to anyone, anywhere, anytime.
 Without effective bystander intervention, the victim's chance of survival is less than 5%.

 With effective bystander CPR provided immediately after sudden cardiac arrest, can double or triple a victim's chance of survival.
 With the use of an automated external defibrillator (AED), can increase a victim's change of survival by 41-84%.

 Be the Difference for Someone You Love!

 If you are called on to give CPR in an emergency, you will most likely be trying to save the life of someone you love: a child, a spouse, a parent or a friend.
 70 percent of out-of-hospital cardiac arrests happen in homes.
 Unfortunately, only about 46% of people who experience an out-of-hospital cardiac arrest get the immediate help that they need before professional help arrives.